No one is really sure what Joe Biden will be doing at Penn

 Two weeks after the announcement that former Vice President Joe Biden will join Penn as a professor, administrators, professors and politically minded students alike are still confused about the nature of his role at the University.

-Many students thought Biden would be teaching courses at Penn, but Biden spokesperson Kate Bedingfield said he will not be teaching classes when she spoke to the DP at the beginning of the month.
+Many students thought Biden would be teaching courses at Penn, but Biden spokesperson Kate Bedingfield said he will not be teaching classes when she spoke to The Daily Pennsylvanian at the beginning of the month.

-Stephen MacCarthy, the vice president for University Communications, said the specifics of Biden's role at Penn are still uncertain.
-He noted that his office wasn't "able to have conversations around [Biden's] specific role until he left office four weeks ago, so details are still being ironed out."
+University spokesperson Stephen MacCarthy said the specifics of Biden’s role at Penn are still uncertain.
+He noted that his office wasn’t “able to have conversations around [Biden’s] specific role until he left office four weeks ago, so details are still being ironed out.”

 Despite this ambiguity, many are excited by the idea of a former vice president working with the University.
-Erin Farrell, College sophomore and communications director for Penn Democrats, said she is still shocked by the news of Biden joining Penn.
+Penn Democrats Communications Director and College sophomore Erin Farrell said she is still shocked by the news of Biden joining Penn.

 “I think that we’re all really excited by his decision,” she said.
 “It’s a great opportunity to have hands-on experience working with him.”